Chapter 6 R Resources

 - The

-Inferno by Patrick Burns.- Likens learning the tricks of
+RInferno by Patrick Burns.- Likens learning the tricks of

-to descending through the levels of hell.
-Very advanced material, but may be important ifR
+Rto descending through the levels of hell.
+Very advanced material, but may be important ifRbecomes a part of your everyday toolkit.

 - Likens learning the tricks of